nlubczynski/SE4450Lambda/hadoop-building/README.md

-# Batch Layer
+# MapReduce Job
-Batch Layer code files for Lambda Data Processing System.
-This is for SE 4450 Design, Faculty of Engineering, Western University
-For more information on the origins of the project visit lambda-architecture.net/
+This is an implmentation of a MapReduce job that will be used to create the Serving Layer